Last updated 31 July 2020 – downloadable face mask exemption badge

 What do I do about shopping for the person I care for?

 Wiltshire Council has a list of all the services that supermarkets are providing during this crisis.
 Click on community information and scroll down to supermarkets for more information.

 If you are struggling to access the supermarkets protected slots, we now have a letter available to carers registered with us that might help.
 Please call 0800 181 4118 or email firstname.lastname@example.org to request your copy.

 If you need someone else to do your shopping for you there are a couple of options:

-Wiltshire Council has launched (31/3/20) a new well-being hub to support vulnerable residents during the ongoing COVID-19 situation.
+Wiltshire Councils well-being hub is set up to support vulnerable residents during the ongoing COVID-19 situation.
 The team will be offering support and signposting to additional help in your local area.
 People can get in touch with the hub via email at email@example.com or by calling 0300 003 4576.
-It’s available from 8am-8pm Monday-Friday and 10am-4pm Saturday and Sunday.
+It’s available from 9am-5pm Monday-Friday.